codeforkansascity/cmr-clinic-admin-api/INSTALL.md

-These instructions assume you have git, npm, composer, php, mysql installed, that you have a running Laravel environment with Valet.
+These instructions assume you have git, npm, composer, php, mysql installed, that you have a running [Laravel 5.8 environment or greater](https://laravel.com/docs/5.8).
+You can also use Apache or Nginx server.

 Adjust: